victorteokw/graphql-joker/README.md

 ## Reusable Schemas

-You can create a reusable schema and reference to it.
+Amur supports reusable schemas and referencing them.

 ``` bash
 amur schema Address line1:String line2:String country:String region:String
 amur resource User address:addressSchema name:String
 ```

+Specify the lowercase schema name append by 'Schema', amur will treat the type as a subschema reference.

 ## Destroy Resources

-If you mistakenly generated something or you spell something wrongly, you want to undo:
+If you mistakenly generated something or you spell something wrongly, use the following syntax to delete the autogenerated files.

 ``` bash
 amur resource User -d
 ```

-The above example deletes all files related to User resource.
+It's equivalent to `amur resource User --destroy`.

 # Integrate with Existing Project